wavesjs/waves-ui/README.md

 ### Interactions - Timeline-states

 Specific interaction state upon the timeline allow you to:
-- browse and zoom into the views
+- browse and zoom into the tracks
 - modify layers time characteristics through it timeContext or data through shape edition

 Internally the current interaction state call the relevant `behavior` associated to the view, the layer or the shape.